myhro/docs-content/content/guides/your-first-application/java.md

 Live weather: The current temperature 17 degrees and the wind is 20.52 km/h.
 ```

 Try at least two requests within 60 seconds to verify your cache is working.
+Yout logs should say "Querying live weather data" on each non-cached API call.

 Awesome.
 Now let's deploy it to the cloud.